 Omagh Supported Living service provides a full life model of support to tenants.
 This means that staff will help people find a wide range of activities that they would like to do in their local community as alternative to the traditional model of day care.
 Our staff will work with people to ensure they can access the activities they want at a time they choose.

 Banbridge Supported Living Service

-Banbridge Supported Living Service has provided supported housing services since 2003 in partnership with FOLD Housing.
-The service currently supports 17 people with a learning disability at Riversley Fold in Banbridge.
+Banbridge Supported Living Service has provided supported housing services since 2003 in partnership with Radius Housing.
+The service currently supports 17 people with a learning disability at our Riversley service in Banbridge.
 Support is provided to access day time opportunities in their local community.